Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Numerical Examples

 where $G$ and $H$ are parametric positive definite matrices.
-Then the parameters vector $\vect\theta$ gathers all of the adjustable parameters as:

-Figure~\ref{fig:Vd} shows the difference between the MPC value function $\hat{V}^{\vect\theta}_N$ and the optimal value function ${V}^{\star}$ computed by DP.
-The blue and red curves represent this difference at the beginning of the learning and after $500$ learning steps, respectively.
-Figure~\ref{fig:PId} shows the difference between the MPC policy $\hat{\vect\pi}^{\vect\theta}_N$ and the optimal policy ${\vect\pi}^{\star}$ computed by DP.
+Then the parameters vector $\vect\theta$ gathers all the adjustable parameters as $\vect\theta=\{\theta_l,\,G,\,H\}$.
+We use the Q-learning method in order to update the parameters $\vect\theta$ to achieve the optimal solutions of the real system and improve the closed-loop performance.
+Figure~\ref{fig:Vd} shows the difference between the MPC value $\hat{V}^{\vect\theta}_N$ and policy $\hat{\vect\pi}^{\vect\theta}_N$ functions with their optimal solutions computed by DP.
+The blue and red surfaces represent this difference at the beginning of the learning and after $500$ learning steps, respectively.
 As it can be seen, the results are getting closer to zero as the learning proceeds.
-Note that the stage and terminal costs yielding a perfect match of $V^\star$ and $\vect\pi^\star$, as per Theorem \ref{theorem1}, do not have a quadratic form, hence the selected MPC formulation cannot capture them exactly.
-The green curves in Figures \ref{fig:Vd} and \ref{fig:PId} have been obtained by computing these stage and terminal costs numerically and shows the corresponding $\hat V^\star_N- V^\star$ and $\hat {\vect\pi}^\star_N-{\vect\pi}^\star$.
+Note that the stage and terminal costs yielding a perfect match of $V^\star$ and $\vect\pi^\star$, as per Theorem~\ref{theorem1}, do not have a quadratic form, hence the selected MPC formulation cannot capture them exactly.
+The green surfaces in Figure~\ref{fig:Vd} have been obtained by computing these stage and terminal costs numerically and shows the corresponding $\hat V^\star_N- V^\star$ and $\hat {\vect\pi}^\star_N-{\vect\pi}^\star$.
 As expected the difference is zero, modulo tiny numerical inaccuracies.

-Finally, Figure \ref{fig:per} illustrates the closed-loop performance of the system under the MPC policy $\hat{\vect\pi}^{\vect\theta}_N$.
+Finally, Figure~\ref{fig:per} illustrates the closed-loop performance of the system under the MPC policy $\hat{\vect\pi}^{\vect\theta}_N$.
 As the closed loop cost decreases, this demonstrates that RL can be effective in tuning the MPC parameters so as to achieve the best closed-loop performance.